-A wedding day timeline is a comprehensive schedule of all the activities that will be performed during the big day.
-This facilitates the proper and timely movement of all parties involved particularly the couple, family members, wedding entourage, and vendors.
+Creating a detailed, personalized wedding day timeline is critical, whether you hire a wedding planner or a day-of coordinator.
+This comprehensive schedule outlines every event that will transpire during the big day.
+It ensures that all parties involved – the couple, family members, wedding entourage, and vendors – are organized and timely.

-A well-prepared wedding day timeline has to consider when and for how long an activity needs to be executed, such as completing the bridal hair and makeup, taking wedding photos, lining up for the processional, serving of cocktails, and so on.
+A well-thought-out wedding day timeline takes into account when and for how long each activity should take place, such as finalizing bridal hair and makeup, taking wedding photos, organizing the processional, serving cocktails, etc.

-When developing your wedding day timeline, it is recommended that a time block of 30 minutes be allotted for the ceremony.
-This duration, however, varies depending on the type and formality of the nuptials you are having, or the cultural and family traditions that you are including in the event.
+When building your wedding day timeline, a time block of about 30 minutes should be set aside for the ceremony.
+However, this might vary depending on the ceremony’s nature and the traditions being incorporated.

 Processional (3-4 minutes)